 If you keep or train animals for exhibition, you may need an animal activity licence.
 To obtain a licence, you need to ensure that you meet the specific licence conditions.

 Do I need a licence?

-- Businesses which keep animals for exhibition, either for entertainment or educational purposes.
-This includes mobile animal exhibits that visit schools, weddings, private parties, fairs and other events where an audience is present.
+- A business which keeps animals for exhibition, either for entertainment or educational purposes.
+This includes mobile animal exhibits that visit schools, weddings, private parties, fairs and other events where an audience is present

-- Pony parties where the ponies are not ridden.
+- Running pony parties where the ponies are not ridden.

-- Businesses which keep animals for exhibition via electronic media, for example, animals used in films or TV.
+- A business which keep animals for exhibition via electronic media, for example, animals used in films or TV

-- Businesses which train animals for exhibition, either to an audience or via electronic media.
+- A business which trains animals for exhibition, either to an audience or via electronic media

 - Exhibiting domestic animals in a circus.